-Overall oil and gas reserves as at the end of 2021 showed a decrease compared to end 2020.
-This is a result of production of around 490 mmboe in 2021 not being offset by additions to the reserves base as a result of Field Development Plan ('FDP') approvals or additional reserves adjustments for producing fields.
+Overall oil and gas reserves as at the end of 2022 showed a decrease compared to end 2021.
+This is a result of production of around 490 mmboe in 2022 not being offset by additions to the reserves base as a result of Field Development Plan ('FDP') approvals or additional reserves adjustments for producing fields.

-Contingent resources also showed a decrease compared to end 2020.
-This is due to the promotion of the 150mmboe in the FDP and FDPA's to reserves and revised estimates from operators, offset by the exploration success.
+Contingent resources showed a increase compared to end 2021.
+This is due to the addition of 13 more discoveries being progressed by operators, and exploration success offset by revised estimates of existing fields from operators.

-The mean prospective resources in mapped leads and prospects are estimated as 4.0 billion boe.
+The mean prospective resources in mapped leads and prospects are estimated as 3.5 billion boe.
 This is supplemented by an additional mean prospective resource of 11.2 billion boe estimated to reside in plays outside of mapped leads and prospects.
-Ultimately the Yet-to-Find potential of the UK Continental Shelf will be determined by activity levels.
+Ultimately the Yet-to-Find potential of the UK Continental Shelf will be determined by licencing and activity levels.
 The ultimate volume that can be delivered will depend critically on how industry generates new targets, the efficiency of resource progression from plays through to drill-ready prospects and the industry maintaining its 'social licence to operate'.